 The phrase "logical MSCP disk drive" refers to the disk drive as it appears to the operating system.
-That is, the operating system associates a disk drive of known type (in this case, an MSCP disk drive with a unit number and a capacity).
-The QD33 MSCP controller presents that information to the operating system after initialization on command.
+That is, the operating system associates a disk drive of known type (in this case, an MSCP disk drive) with a unit number and a capacity.
+The UD33 MSCP-class controller presents that information to the operating system after initialization on command.

 Because the MSCP controller is responsible for establishing the relationship between unit number and capacity, it is possible for the controller to divide its physical disk drives into more than one logical unit.
 For example, if a physical disk drive has a capacity of 1,402,832 blocks, the MSCP controller can divide that capacity into two parts of 701,416 blocks each.
 (Each part may have a different capacity.)
-Each part is then assigned a separate unit number, and the the unit number and capacity of each part is presented to the operating system.
+Each part is then assigned a separate unit number, and the unit number and capacity of each part is presented to the operating system.

 The operating system then sees the two parts as separate disk drives, even though the data is actually stored on the same physical drive.
-The two parts are called logical disk drives, and the numbers that identify them are called MSCP logical unit numbers.
+The two parts are called logical disk drives, and the numbers that identify them are called MSCP unit numbers.

 A drive configuration that supports multiple logical units is specified by the data that is stored in the configuration Nonvolatile Random Access Memory (NOVRAM).
-Information for programming the configuration NOVRAM is given in subsections 4.7, 4.8, and 4.9.
+Information for programming the configuration NOVRAM is given in Section 4, INSTALLATION.
 The field that causes a drive to be divided into multiple logical units is called the Split Code.
 There are four types of split codes: no split, cylinder split, head split, and reverse head split:

 - When no split is specified, the entire physical drive is one logical drive. - Cylinder split codes divide a physical drive by cylinders.
 A Starting Cylinder Offset field in the NOVRAM specifies the first cylinder of the second logical drive.
-Alternate cylinders are divided evenly between drives.
-For example, a Fujitsu M2351A, which has 842 cylinders, might be divided so that Drive 0 is assigned cylinders 0 through 420 and Drive 1 assigned cylinders 421 through 841.
-In this example, the Starting Cylinder Offset has a value of 421.

-- Head split codes divide the drive by data heads.
+For example, a Fujitsu M2351A, which has 842 cylinders, might be divided so that the first logical unit is assigned cylinders 0 through 420 and the second logical unit assigned cylinders 421 through 841.
+In this example, the Starting Cylinder Offset has a value of 421. - Head split codes divide the drive by data heads.
 A Starting Head Offset field in the NOVRAM specifies the first head of the second logical drive.
-When the drive is split by data heads, each logical drive has its own platter or group of platters; consequently, the lower blocks of one logical drive are in the same physical cylinder as the lower blocks of the other logical drive.
-For example, a CDC 9457 LMD might be divided so that Drive 0 is assigned heads 0 and 1 and Drive 1 is assigned heads 2 and 3.
+When the drive is split by data heads, each logical drive has its own platter(s).
+For example, a CDC 9457 LMD might be divided so that Drive 0 is assigned heads 0 and 1, and Drive 1 is assigned heads 2 and 3.
 The Starting Head Offset has a value of 2.
 In this example, the CDC 9457 removable media is assigned logical unit number (LUN) 0 and the fixed media assigned LUN 1. - Reverse head split codes also divide the drive by data heads, but assign the lower numbered heads to drive 1 and the higher numbered heads to drive 0.
 If you entered a reverse split code for the previous CDC 9457 example, Drive 0 is assigned heads 2 and 3 and Drive 1 is assigned heads 0 and 1.
 The Starting Head Offset has a value of 2.
 One advantage of the reverse head split codes is that you may use a fixed media unit as your system disk without modifications to the operating system.